 - This medicine may cause high cholesterol and triglyceride levels.
 Talk with the doctor.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while you take this medicine.
-You will also need to use it after you stop mitotane until there is no more of this medicine in your body.
+- Use birth control that you can trust to prevent pregnancy while you take mitotane.
+You will also need to use it after you stop mitotane until there is no more of mitotane in your body.
 Talk with your doctor to see how long you need to use birth control after you stop mitotane.

 How is this medicine (Mitotane) best taken?

 Use mitotane as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - You will need to take special care when handling mitotane.
 Check with the doctor or pharmacist to see how to handle mitotane.